-You'll be served a delicious breakfast each morning with fresh fruits and products made on the farm including yoghurt, bread and honey, supplemented by cooked eggs and bacon if you wish.
-Dinner is served in a former kraal, now the restaurant, four evenings a week, and in the bakery on other nights, and is complimented, of course, by wine from the farm's vineyards.
+You are served a delicious breakfast each morning with fresh fruits and products made on the farm including yoghurt, bread and honey, supplemented by cooked eggs and bacon if you wish.
+Dinner is served in a former kraal, now the restaurant, on certain evenings a week, and in the bakery on other nights, and is complimented, of course, by wine from the farm's vineyards.

 Open: Babylonstoren is open all year.

-Location: The farm in in the Cape Winelands region, and is a working farm with 240 hectares of land, including 3 hectares of landscaped gardens.
+Location: The farm in in the Cape Winelands region, and is a working farm with 750 hectares of land, including three hectares of landscaped gardens.
 It is about a 45 minute (60kms) drive from Cape Town, and 23kms from Franshhoek and 25kms from Stellenbosch.
 Paarl is just 5kms away.

-Activities: You can walk in the formal gardens, stroll through the orchards, take a guided tour of the farm, cycle round the farm, take a cellar tour, swim in the farm reservoir, do some birdwatching, go rowing or canoeing on the dams, lend a hand to the gardeners or help the duck herder guide the 250 ducks.
+Activities: You can walk in the formal gardens, stroll through the orchards, take a guided tour of the farm, cycle round the farm, take a cellar tour, swim in the farm reservoir, do some birdwatching, go rowing, canoeing and fly fishing at the dams, join the afternoon drive to Simonsberg Mountain for wine and canapes, lend a hand to the gardeners or help the duck herder guide the 250 ducks.
 All these are included in your stay.
 In additional you can relax with a spa treatment.
 From Babylonstoren you can visit Paarl, Franschhoek and Stellenbosch, tour a local winery, go walking or hiking in the hills, play golf at a local course, explore the Cape Peninsula and go sightseeing in Cape Town.

-Dining: Guests are booked on a bed and breakfast basis, with breakfast served in Babel Restaurant between 8 and 10 each morning.
-It is also open from 12 till 4 from Wednesday to Sunday for lunch, and from 7 till 9 for a 3-course dinner on Tuesday, Thursday, Friday and Saturday.
+Dining: Guests are booked on a bed and breakfast basis, with breakfast served in Babel Restaurant between eight and ten each morning.
+It is also open for lunch and for dinner on certain days of the week.
 Advance booking is advised.
-On Monday and Wednesday pizza dinners are served in the Bakery.
-The tea room is open from 08:30 till 4 all week, serving hot and cold drinks, sandwiches, cheese or meat platters, cakes and scones.
+Popular pizza and meat evenings, the latter a seven course taster meal, are held in the Bakery.
+The tea room is open during the day all week, serving hot and cold drinks, sandwiches, cheese or meat platters, cakes and scones.
 Meals are eaten at separate tables.
 Hotel staff are happy to make reservations at nearby restaurants for dinner, and can also arrange transport.

 Children: Children of all ages are welcome.
-The 2 bedroom cottages provide good family accommodation (maximum occupancy 4 people).
+The two-bedroomed cottages provide good family accommodation (maximum occupancy four people).
 Babysitting can be arranged.

 Health: This is a non-malarial area.